majestrate/wterm/README.md

 # wterm - xterm for wayland

-wterm is an xterm replacement based on st a simple terminal emulator for X originally made by suckless.
+wterm is an xterm replacement based on an st fork using wld. st is a simple terminal emulator for X originally made by suckless.

 ![logo](contrib/logo/wterm.png "ebin logo")